hwhong/twitter./README.md

 # Twitter app

-This is an Android application that tries to emulate the offical twitter app as much as possible.
+This is an Android application that emulates the offical twitter app as much as possible.

 ## Implementations